netdata/netdata/streaming/README.md

 ### Stream charts wrong

-When the slave is sending data to master it cannot have a different chart that it has locally, case the charts differ or you are seeing charts with strange behaviors like big gaps, this can mean that your master memory mode is not configured correctly.
+When the slave is sending data to master it cannot have a different chart that it has locally, case there are differences between the charts, this can mean that your master memory mode is not configured correctly.

 ### Forbidding access

-This is an error reported in the master side of the stream.
-This error can also happen, because there is a slow connection between master and slave, but this is not the unique motive, so we decided to write a specific topic for it.
-The complete message that you will see in yor log file will be like this
+These are error reported in the master side, they can also happen because there is a slow connection between master and slave, but this is not the unique motive, so we decided to write a specific topic for them.
+The complete message that you will see in your log file will be like this

 ```
 STREAM [receive from [SLAVE HOSTNAME]:SLAVE IP]: `MESSAGE`.
 Forbidding access."